When Is the Best Time

 With the Levada system, the farmers could cultivate the land, which is terraced until today.
 In former times Madeira became the capital for sugar cane in Europe.
 Sugar cane plantations still exist, and sugar influences the culture of Madeira.
 It is used for the national drink “Poncha”.

-5 Fantastic Levada Hikes
+5 Fantastic Levada Hikes and Waterfalls

-- Levada das 25 Fontes PR6 & Levada do Risco PR6.1
+1 Levada das 25 Fontes PR6 & Levada do Risco PR6.1

 Return hike 10km – 4h included lunch break – roughly 500m altitude difference.

-This is the most popular hike on Madeira located in the Paul da Serra.
+This is the most popular hike on Madeira, located in the Paul da Serra.
 I agree these two water channel hikes are breathtaking.
 Start early latest at 9.30, to enjoy the trail, especially the 25 sources in the end and the spectacular scenery for yourselves or with very few people.

 I arrived shortly after 9 am.
 My car was the fifth in the parking area.
 When I returned, roughly one hundred cars, busses, taxis, and shuttles were standing there.

 The waterfall at the end of Levada do Risco is just another 1.2 km hike one way.
 In former times the Levada trail continued leading behind the waterfall.
 You can see the former path to the left.
 Nowadays, the trail is closed with a grid.
-This Levada path is wide and easy to walk even with a buggy.
+This Levada path is wide and easy to walk, even with a buggy.

 The descent continues on steps to the 25 sources.
 It takes 2.5 km to get to the stunning highlight.
 The trail narrows, lots of sources and streams are leading into this Levada.
 It is a mystic atmosphere walking through the thick forest.